Online Submission System

 Disclosure and conflicts of interest

-Authors should include a statement disclosing any financial or other substantive conflicting, or competing, interest that may be construed to influence the results or interpretation of their manuscript.
-All sources of financial support should be disclosed.
+Authors should include a statement disclosing any financial or other substantive conflicting or competing interests that may be construed to influence the results or interpretation of the manuscript.
+All sources of financial support must be disclosed.

-It is the responsibility of the author to obtain written permission for a figure, illustration, table, or text passage that has already been published elsewhere.
+It is the responsibility of the author to obtain written permission for a figure, illustration, table, or text passage that has been published elsewhere.

-Acknowledgments (people, grants, funds, etc.) should be placed in a separate section before the reference list.
+Acknowledgments (of people, grants, funding, etc.) should be placed in a separate section before the reference list.
 Authors must obtain permission to include the names of all individuals included in the Acknowledgements section.

 PEER REVIEW PROCESS

-If the revisions are required, authors will be asked to resubmit the revised manuscript within a certain period of time.
-In major revisions, the revised version of the manuscript will be returned to the reviewers and it will be re-evaluated.
+If revisions are required, authors will be asked to resubmit the revised manuscript within a certain period of time.
+In the case of major revisions, the revised version of the manuscript will be returned to the reviewers and re-evaluated.

-After acceptance for publication, proofs of the paper will be prepared and sent to the corresponding author via Journal’s online system.
-The corresponding author must revise the proofs and returned the corrected proofs to the Editor within a week.
+After acceptance for publication, proofs of the paper will be prepared and sent to the corresponding author via the journal’s online system.
+The corresponding author must revise the proofs and return the corrected proofs to the Editor within one week.

-For more information on review process, please refer to our Editorial and Peer Review Policy.
+For more information on the review process, please refer to our Peer Review Policy.

-RESSAT is an open journal and provides immediate open access to its all published content.
+RESSAT is an open journal and provides immediate open access to all its published content.
 The content is licensed under a Creative Commons Attribution 4.0 International license (CC BY 4.0).
-Users are allowed to read, download, copy, distribute, print, search, reuse or link to full text articles without asking prior permission from the publisher or the author.
+Users are allowed to read, download, copy, distribute, print, search, reuse, or link to full-text articles without asking prior permission from the publisher or the author.

-The authors retain unrestricted copyright and publishing rights of their articles.
-They are allowed to self-archive their articles on institutional or other specialized repositories, their personal websites and social-networking sites such as ResearchGate and Academia.edu.
+Authors are allowed to self-archive their articles on institutional or other specialized repositories, their personal websites, and social networking sites such as ResearchGate and Academia.edu.

-For detailed information, please refer to our Open Access, Copyright and Archiving Policy.
+For detailed information, please refer to our Open Access and Copyright Policy.

-In educational sciences, as well as in others fields such as medicine, researchers must comply with some ethical rules while using human subjects, working on vulnerable populations or handling confidential data.
-RESSAT adheres to “Ethical Guidelines for Educational Research” published by the British Educational Research Association (BERA).
-We encourage authors who will submit their manuscript to RESSAT adopt these ethical guidelines and apply them in their research process.
+In the educational sciences, as well as in other fields such as medicine, researchers must comply with ethical rules while using human subjects, working with vulnerable populations, or handling confidential data.
+RESSAT adheres to the Ethical Guidelines for Educational Research published by the British Educational Research Association (BERA).
+We encourage authors who will submit their manuscripts to RESSAT to adopt these ethical guidelines and apply them to their research process.

-For more information about ethical issues, please refer to Publication Ethics Policy.
+For more information about ethical issues, please refer to the Publication Ethics Policy.

-Manuscript should be an original work, and authors should cite the others’ works, words, ideas or figures used in the manuscript.
-All sources used must be appropriately cited.
-Reuse of text that is copied from another source must be appropriately quoted.
+The manuscript should be an original work.
+Authors must appropriately cite the sources of other works, words, ideas, or figures used in the manuscript.
+Text copied from another source must be appropriately quoted and cited.

-We encourage authors to make the research data on which their paper is based available either by depositing into a public repository or by uploading the data and files as supplementary materials with the submission.
-You can find a research data repository to deposit your data at www.re3data.org.
-If you have deposited your datasets into a public repository, please state it in the Cover Letter.
-As a data availability statement could reveal your identity, we recommend that you remove this from the anonymized version of the manuscript.
+We encourage authors to make the research data on which their paper is based available either by depositing the data into a public repository or uploading the data and files as supplementary materials with the submission.
+The Registry of Research Data Repositories is available at www.re3data.org.
+Authors who have deposited their datasets into a public repository should state this in their Cover Letter.
+As a data availability statement could reveal the identity of the author(s), we recommend that this information be removed from the anonymized version of the manuscript.

 Published articles in RESSAT should remain extant and intact.
-However, under exceptional circumstances involving plagiarism, data fabrication and redundant publication or involuntary data errors, articles may need to be retracted, removed or replaced in order to protect the integrity of the literature.
-The need for a retraction will be determined by the Editor-in-Chief, but may be initiated, in cases of flawed data or conclusions, at the request of the author(s).
+However, under exceptional circumstances involving plagiarism, data fabrication, and redundant publication or involuntary data errors, articles may need to be retracted, removed, or replaced in order to protect the integrity of the literature.
+The need for a retraction will be determined by the Editor-in-Chief but may be initiated, in cases of flawed data or conclusions, at the request of the author(s).

 To retract an article, a notice of retraction will be published.
 This notice of retraction will:

-- include the title and authors of the article, the reason for the retraction and who is retracting the article;
+- include the title and author(s) of the article, the reason for the retraction, and who is retracting the article;

 - be published online and be linked to the online version of the article.

-The Editor-in-Chief will review all relevant documentation relating to the submission, may consult the relevant Associate Editor or Reviewers and may appoint a new Reviewer to evaluate the submission before making a decision.
-The decision of the Editor-in-Chief will be final.
+The Editor-in-Chief will review all relevant documentation relating to the submission, may consult the relevant Associate Editor or reviewers, and may appoint a new reviewer to evaluate the submission before making a decision.
+The decision of the Editor-in-Chief is final.